ralphgregorio/ralphgregorio.github.io/all_collections/_posts/2024-01-21-BEAPEngine.md

 for all components, created cron jobs in the server for automatic management of licenses and tasks, and added new api's for accounts along with data uploading + deletion.

 #### CI/CD Pipeline
-An overview of how the pipeline was setup.
+An overview of how the pipeline was
 ![rank-info](/assets/beaplab/cipipeline.png)

 #### Demo
-<iframe width="420" height="315" src="https://www.youtube.com/watch?v=D-_JYA4MWh4" frameborder="0" allowfullscreen></iframe>
+<iframe width="420" height="315" src="https://www.youtube.com/embed/D-_JYA4MWh4" frameborder="0" allowfullscreen> </iframe>
 [Access the site here](https://beapengine.com/)